divblox/divblox.github.io/basic-training-exercise.md

         if ($i >= $AccountDataSize) {
             continue;
         }
-        // Fill the Account object with necessary values and Save in to database
+        // Fill the Account object with necessary values and save into database
         $AccountObj = new Account();
         $AccountObj->FirstName = ProjectFunctions::generateRandomString(8);
         $AccountObj->LastName = ProjectFunctions::generateRandomString(8);